CassandraRose12/taste/README.md

 Issues:
 -was able to connect the data to front end, but unable to to render that data directly onto the site.
 -didn't have time to import more recipe data
+-time

 Preston: BackEnd
 -The backend consisted of the controller/routes and using those to connect directly and send JSON data to/from the database api and also to the frontend web pages.
 -Find all recipes, Find a specific recipe, create a new recipe, update a recipe, and delete a recipe.
 We used Postman to test the controllers.

+opportunities for next time: FE and BE wasn't connecting, time management

 Photo by <a href="https://unsplash.com/@lvnatikk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Lily Banse</a> on <a href="https://unsplash.com/s/photos/food?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>